 What costs are involved?

 A premium is payable to the landlord(s).
 You will need to obtain, at the outset, a professional valuation from a qualified valuer surveyor.
-The premium payable depends on many variables including length of the lease, market value of the flat and ground rents payable.
+The premium payable depends on many variables including length of the lease, market value of the property, and ground rents payable.

 In addition to the premium, you will be responsible for paying your own legal and valuation fees and any disbursements such as Land Registry fees and any SDLT.
-You will also be responsible for paying the landlords(s) reasonable legal and valuation fees, however this does not extend to paying for any fees the landlord(s) incur in negotiations with you or in connection with a Tribunal application.
+You will also be responsible for paying the landlords(s) reasonable legal and valuation fees, however, this does not extend to paying for any fees the landlord(s) incur in negotiations with you or in connection with a Tribunal application.

 Be aware that once a claim notice is served the landlord can request you pay a deposit equal to 10% of the proposed premium.
 You will need to ensure the deposit funds are available from the outset and the remainder of the premium and costs will be available at completion.
 The whole process can take 6-8 months to complete.